 Dog Parks and Dog Runs

-For the rest of the year, they are welcome if they are on a leash and you clean up after them.
-Bowen Bay beach, Sandy beach, and Tunstall Bay beach are dog-friendly.
+For the rest of the year, they are welcome if they are on a leash and provided you clean up after them.
+Bowen Bay beach, Sandy beach, and Tunstall Bay beach are all dog-friendly.

 Dog-Friendly Restaurants and Bars

-On the 25th of August 2019, Canadians will celebrate the Day of the Dog!
-Join in the fun with your canine sidekick in Yaletown, Vancouver, between 11 am and 4 pm.
-Watch the Running of the Bulls (a race with French and English Bulldogs 😊) and the Wiener dog race and allow your canine bestie to enjoy the puppy stampede!
+In late August, Canadians celebrate the Day of the Dog!
+You can join in the fun with your canine sidekick in Yaletown, Vancouver.
+Past events during this free and pet-friendly event have included The Running of the Bulls (a race with French and English Bulldogs 😊) and a Wiener dog race!

 ESAs in Vancouver, Canada: How to Get Connected Today!